blues/app-accelerators/30-indoor-air-quality-and-gas-leak/README.md

 ## LoRa Gateway Setup

 Before you can use the Notecard LoRa you need to have a LoRaWAN gateway that is provisioned to the Things Network.
 To make this easy you can setup the [Blues Indoor LoRaWAN Gateway](https://shop.blues.com/products/blues-starter-kit-lorawan).
-To get this setup follow the [setup instructions](https://dev.blues.io/lora/connecting-to-a-lorawan-gateway/)
+To get this set up follow the [setup instructions](https://dev.blues.io/lora/connecting-to-a-lorawan-gateway/)

 ## Swan Setup